 FedACH® Origination and Receipt Services Setup

 Thank you for choosing FedACH Origination and Receipt Services.
 We are ready to work with you to make this a smooth and easy transition.
 Following are the steps to take to streamline your implementation process, including contacts to help you with questions at any step along the way.
 Depending on the access solution and services to which you already subscribe, you may be able to omit several of these steps.
 Read the steps carefully to determine which apply to you.
-If you need advice or assistance at any step of the process, consult your account executive.
+If you need advice or assistance at any step of the process, consult your relationship manager.

 Step 1 – Select Service Options

 The following information will help you determine what specific service features are right for your institution.

 - Confirm FedACH Origination/Receipt Offerings right for your organization

 Use the following links to determine which access solution provides the services/features your organization needs and the number and type of Subscribers who will need access to those solutions in your organization.